ragnarpa/devspace-container-log-bug/README.md

 ## Expected result

-After a developer starts `devspace dev` then all the logs from different containers (even if they are in the same deployment) should be shown in the log stream.
+After a developer starts `devspace dev` then all the logs from different containers (even if they are in the same pod) should be shown in the log stream.